Bucatini pasta

 Lighter takes

-Read our complete ravioli pasta guide for recipes and cooking tips, also.
+Read our complete Ravioli pasta guide for recipes and cooking tips, also.

 1. Bring a large pot of water to a rolling boil; salt it generously so it tastes like the sea.